davidkristoffersen/prog_qgmlwb/README.md

 * You are now ready to compile or use your keymap with the source

 More information can be found in the QMK docs: <https://docs.qmk.fm>

+## QMK configurator

+The file `layers.json` can be imported into the qmk configurator to edit this layout